Last rites: Himalayan helicopter flies flood-hit villagers home to mourn

 “He is probably somewhere there,” he said.

-When Sushma saw the first helicopter of the day on Friday, she wept and ran towards it, before being held back by workers as the blades swept up a cloud of dust.
+When Sushama saw the first helicopter of the day on Friday, she wept and ran towards it, before being held back by workers as the blades swept up a cloud of dust.

 Authorities have transported more than 300 people since the disaster, but the list of people wanting to ride is long.